marcellobeltrami/LamaRizer/README.md

 ⚠️To use the app, ensure you have tmux open and are running `ollama serve` (the selfhosted ollama server) after installation.
 If this returns an error such as `tcp already in use` then you already have the server up and don't need to wrry about this.

-**Poetry, mamba and project setup**
+**Poetry, micromamba and project setup**

-Mamba setup to use correct python version.
+Micromamba setup to use correct python version.

 ```bash
 curl -Ls https://micro.mamba.pm/install.sh | bash